-THIS REPORT, ALONG WITH OTHER VITAL INFORMATION CONCERNING THE CITY OF GREENFIELD, IS AVAILABLE ON THE CITY OF GREENFIELD WEB PAGE.

-www.greenfieldin.org

-"DEDICATED TO SAFE DRINKING WATER"
+2019 WATER QUALITY RESULTS

+DEFINITIONS

+ACTIONAL LEVEL (AL) - The concentration of a contaminant which if exceeded, triggers treatment or other requirements, which a water system must follow.

+ACTION LEVEL GOAL (ALG) - The level of a contaminant in drinking water below which is no expected risk to health.
+ALGs allow for a margin of safety.

-DEFINITIONS AVG Regulatory compliance with some MCLs are based on running annual average of monthly samples.
-MAXIMUM CONTAMINANT LEVEL (MCL) The highest level of a contaminant that is allowed in drinking water.
+AVG - Regulatory compliance with some MCLs are based on running annual average of monthly samples.

+MAXIMUM CONTAMINANT LEVEL

+(MCL) - The highest level of a contaminant that is allowed in drinking water.
 MCLs are set as close to the MCLGs as feasible using the best available treatment technology.

+MAXIMUM CONTAMINANT LEVEL

+GOAL (MCLG) - The level of a

+contaminant in drinking water below

-MAXIMUM CONTAMINANT LEVEL GOAL (MCLG) The level of a contaminant in drinking water below which there is no known or expected risk to health.
+contaminant in drinking water below which there is no known or expected risk to health.
 MCLGs allow for a margin of safety.

-ACTION LEVEL (AL) The concentration of a contaminant which if exceeded, triggers treatment or other requirements, which a water system must follow.
-ACTION LEVEL GOAL (ALG) The level of a contaminant in drinking water below which is no expected risk to health.
-ALGs allow for a margin of safety.
-VARIANCES AND EXEMPTIONS State or EPA permission not to meet an MCL or a treatment technique under certain conditions.
-Nd No Detection ppm Parts per million, or milligrams per liter (mg/l) ppb Parts per billion, or micrograms per liter (ug/l) pCi/l Picocuries per liter (a measure of radioactivity) MAXIMUM RESIDUAL DISINFECTANT LEVEL (MRDL) The highest level of disinfectant allowed in drinking water.
+VARIANCES AND EXEMPTIONS -

+State or EPA permission not to meet an MCL or a treatment technique under certain conditions.

+Nd - No Detection

+ppm - Parts per million, or milligrams per liter (mg/l)

+ppb - Parts per billion, or micrograms per liter (ug/l)

+pCi/I - Picocuries per liter (a measure of radioactivity)

+MAXIMUM RESIDUAL DISINFECTANT LEVEL

+(MRDL) - The highest level of disinfectant allowed in drinking water.
 There is convincing evidence that addition of a disinfectant is necessary for control of microbial contaminants.
-MAXIMUM RESIDUAL DISINFECTANT LEVEL GOAL (MRDLG) The level of a drinking water disinfectant below which there is no known or expected risk to health.
-MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants DETECTED CONTAMINANTS
+MAXIMUM RESIDUAL LEVEL GOAL (MRDLG) - The level of a drinking water disinfectant below which there is no known or expected risk to health.
+MRDLGs do not reflect the benefits of the use of disinfectants to control microbial contaminants.

+UNREGUALTED CONTAMINANTS

+The purpose of monitoring for unregulated contaminants in drinking water is to provide data to support the EPA Administrator's decisions concerning whether or not to regulate these contaminants in the future for the protection of public health.
+The Greenfield Water Utility has tested for unregulated contaminants as required.
+A copy is available upon request.

+NOTE: The EPA requires monitoring for over 80 drinking water contaminants.
+The contaminants listed above are the only contaminants detected in Greenfield Municipal Water.
+Please understand that none of the compounds listed are at or above the limits established by the USEPA.
+For a complete list of contaminants that are tested, contact the Greenfield Water Utility.

+SOURCE OF WATER FOR GREENFIELD

+The City of Greenfield Water Utility draws water from aquifers in Greenfield.
+The water is pumped from the City wells to the Filtration Plants and then put through the filtration and disinfection process.
+It is then sent into the water distribution system.
+The total capacity of all plants is seven million gallons per day, with the capability to expand to eleven million gallons per day.
+The City currently averages approximately 2.5 million gallons per day.
+A Wellhead Protection Program is in place.
+Wellhead Protection is available for viewing upon request.

+DETECTED CONTAMINANTS